Mandalorian007/questland-handbook/how-stuff-works.md

 For instance if you have a %15 orb health bonus, and your piece of gear can socket a low potential health orb or a low potential defense orb, then you will want to socket the low potential defense orb and equip a powerful health orb to get the most out of your bonus.

-//TODO link
-More details on this in the "gearing information"

 ## Collections
 Collections are an absolute powerhouse, but a bit complicated so let's break them down